-5. Swords are to be worn in Nos.
-1 and 6 Dresses by Q.M.S.s, Staff Bandmasters, Bandmasters, Drum Majors, Bugle Majors and Provost Sergeants if ordered.
+5. Swords and the appropriate brown leather or white buff sword knot are to be worn when ordered in Nos.
+1 and 6 Dresses by Q.M.S., Staff Bandmasters, Bugler Quartermaster Sergeants, Bandmasters, Drum and Bugle Majors and Provost Sergeants.